totaldekadens/MakeupByS/README.md

  * Able to see an overview of all categories. (right now, you need to go inside a season to see categories)
  * Able to save your cart
  * Get the website responsive with rotated mobile devices
+ * Nodemailer
+    - Order confirmation shall be developed and not ending up in trash
+    - "Order shipped" and "Order cancelled" shall be implemented

  ### Account
  * You will need to verify your emailaddress when you create an account